 A Ponta Delgada cruise port of call puts you right next to the city center when you disembark the ship.
 You can walk to the center of Ponta Delgada in about ten minutes.
 The journey will take you through a terminal building where you’ll find shops and restaurants – so you don’t have to go far to find some local eats and souvenirs, but don’t spend the whole day there!

 If you want to skip the walk into the city center or want to get to another part of the island, you can find taxis available for hire at the end of the pier.
 There are also private car services available on the island, but these have to be prearranged before you arrive in port.

-An easy way to explore beyond Ponta Delgada is to take one of our shore excursions, which conveniently pick you up at the pier and are guaranteed to get you back to the ship before it departs for the next port.
+An easy way to explore beyond Ponta Delgada is to book a shore excursion, which conveniently picks you up at the pier and is guaranteed to get you back to the ship before it departs for the next port.